Liyuna123/Gesture_Controlled_Robot/index.md

 ## Challenges

-### MPU6050
+**MPU6050:**
 I faced an issue with the accelerometer showing 127 on all three axes, which was inaccurate.
 This means the data was not being recieved by the Arduino, meaning wiring was wrong.
 I fixed this by first switching out the accelerometer, which didn't work.
 Therefore, I switched the wiring so that SDA pin would connect to SCL pin of Arduino, not SDA.
 This is important because the SCL pin is the Serial Clock Line, and it tells Arduino it is ready to send data.
 On the other hand, the SDA is Serial Data Line, and it sends data.
 Wiring is important because the SCL pin has to communicate that it is ready to send data before the SDA pin sends it over.
 This fixed the issue.
-### Code

-**Flags:**
+**Code:**
 I firsted changed the code to not include flags, which can be set to 1 and 0.
 This was unnecessary, so I removed it.
 This didn't solve the problem, though, so I decided to debug it using the serial monitor.

-**Serial Monitor:**
 By adding a line that says "Serial.println('xy')," I was able to see what data was going through and which caused the problem.
 I first did this for the controller.
 I set the serial communication rate to 9600 bps, and the commands printed in the serial monitor, showing data from the accelerometer was going through.
 Then, I observed the serial monitor in the code for the robot, which was empty.
 Therefore, I changed the code slightly (by changing BT_Serial to Serial) so that the robot is controlled manually through the serial monitor, instead of through the bluetooth connection.
 I found that throughout my base project, the serial monitor was the easiest way to debug.

 ### Battery
-**Controller:** I discovered that my robot only worked while plugged in to my laptop, not with the 9V battery.
+I discovered that my controller only worked while plugged in to my laptop, not with the 9V battery.
 I reasoned that this would be because the current is higher with my laptop.
 Therefore, I used a powerbank to power the hand controller for the remainder of the project.

-**Robot:** Throughout this milestone, I had to replace my AA batteries many times.
+As for the robot, I realized that I had to replace my AA batteries many times.
 Therefore I decided to use a 9V battery so I wouldn't have to continiously replace the batteries.
+In my milestone video, I only used one 9V battery, but, afterwards, I powered the Arduino and the motor driver with seperate 9V batteries to prevent the motor driver from draining all of the battery

 ## Next Step
 For the next milestone, I will be adding my modifications.